metabase/metabase/docs/data-modeling/segments-and-metrics.md

 # Creating custom segments and metrics

-Metabase allows you to create your own segments and metrics so you can quickly and easily reference them in the query builder.
+Metabase allows admins to create segments and metrics so people can quickly and easily reference them in the query builder.
 Just head over to the **Admin Panel** and select **Data Model** from the top menu.

 ## Creating a Segment